Do you have discomfort or pain while typing? Find the perfect keyboard for you!

 Kinesis Advantage2 Contoured Keyboard

-The Kinesis Advantage2 Contoured Keyboard is the human keyboard.
-Anyone who types for long periods of time benefits by having one of these keyboards.
-That’s because the Kinesis keyboard was specifically designed for the human body.
+The Kinesis Advantage2 Contoured Keyboard is one of the best keyboards for typing.
+Anyone who types for long periods of time will benefits by using one of these keyboards, because the Kinesis keyboard was designed for the human body.
+The Kinesis keyboard reduces RSI and wrist pain by lowering the strain in the wrists.
+This is done by form-fitting to the contours and shape of the hand and leaving enough space between typing hands.
 Customers on Amazon testify that the keyboard reduces and eventually cures tendinitis, carpel tunnel, RSI, and related keyboard injuries for many customers.

 Who needs this keyboard?